kingbirdogd/AlgoChallenge/MaxSumOfRemovedKConnerItemsFromMatrixRow/Solution.md

 While we have the matrix operate_max_sum_matrix, we can go to step 2

-# Key second, solve a grouping 0-1 Knapsack problem
+# Second Key, solve a grouping 0-1 Knapsack problem

 We know that for the operate_max_sum_matrix[i][j] i + 1 means the operation